-Per DC Code §22–801(a), burglary in the 1st degree involves the entering of an occupied dwelling or room used as a sleeping apartment in any building with the intent to commit a crime.
-A basic example of 1st degree burglary would be climbing into a person’s bedroom through an open window while they were sleeping inside in order to steal their valuables.
+Per DC Code §22–801(a), burglary in the 1st degree involves entering an occupied dwelling or room used as a sleeping apartment in any building with the intent to commit a crime.
+A basic example of 1st-degree burglary would be climbing into a person’s bedroom through an open window while they were sleeping inside to steal their valuables.

 It is important to note that the law only requires intent to commit a crime.
-Whether you actually managed to commit the crime does not matter.
-Following the example above, if you were arrested after climbing into that person’s bedroom but before you were able to steal their valuables, the prosecutor would still be able to convict you of 1st degree burglary if they could prove that you had the intent to steal the valuables.
+Whether you managed to commit the crime does not matter.
+Following the example above, if you were arrested after climbing into that person’s bedroom but before you could steal their valuables, the prosecutor would still be able to convict you of 1st-degree burglary if they could prove that you had the intent to steal the valuables.

-Note that the definition of 1st degree burglary is relatively narrow, requiring the place to be occupied and be specifically used as a dwelling or sleeping apartment.
+The definition of 1st-degree burglary is relatively narrow, requiring the place to be occupied and be used explicitly as a dwelling or sleeping apartment.
 If the location is unoccupied or is not a dwelling or sleeping apartment, the offense falls to a burglary in the 2nd degree.

 2nd Degree Burglary

-Per DC Code §22–801(b), burglary in the 2nd degree broadly involves the entering of a place with the intent to commit a crime.
-The term “place” as defined by the statute includes the relatively mundane list of “any dwelling, bank, store, warehouse, shop, stable, or other building or any apartment or room, whether occupied or not,” but also specifies “any steamboat, canalboat, vessel, or other watercraft, or railroad car”, alongside “any yard where any lumber, coal, or other goods or chattels are deposited and kept for the purpose of trade.”
+Per DC Code §22–801(b), burglary in the 2nd degree broadly involves entering a place with the intent to commit a crime.
+The term “place,” as defined by the statute, includes the relatively mundane list of “any dwelling, bank, store, warehouse, shop, stable, or other building or an apartment or room, whether occupied or not.”
+In addition, it also specifies “any steamboat, canal boat, vessel, watercraft, or railroad car,” alongside “any yard where any lumber, coal, or other goods or chattels are deposited and kept for trade.”

-An example of 2nd degree burglary would be breaking into a store after hours in order to steal inventory, but keep in mind that it is just one example among many.
-The law defining 2nd degree burglary covers a great variety of situations, as it is intended to cast a wide net of coverage beyond the relatively specific circumstances involved in 1st degree burglary.
+An example of 2nd-degree burglary would be breaking into a store after hours to steal inventory, but keep in mind that it is just one example among many.
+The law defining 2nd-degree burglary covers a great variety of situations, as it is intended to cast a wide net of coverage beyond the relatively specific circumstances involved in 1st-degree burglary.

-A conviction for 2nd degree burglary in DC carries a minimum sentence of 2 years in prison and a maximum sentence of 15 years in prison.
+A conviction for 2nd-degree burglary in DC carries a minimum of 2 years in prison and a maximum of 15 years in prison.
 You may also be fined up to $37,500.

-There are several circumstances under which the penalty for burglary will be enhanced.
+There are several circumstances under which will enhance the penalty for burglary.
 One such circumstance is committing the crime while armed—in other words, committing an armed burglary.

-Under DC law, “armed” means being actually armed or having readily available any pistol or other firearm (or imitation thereof) or other dangerous or deadly weapon.
-Examples of a “dangerous or deadly weapon” include other types of guns, any sort of knife, or metallic knuckles—but the list is certainly not limited to those examples.
-Anything that is used or intended to be used to cause serious bodily injury or death qualifies as a “dangerous or deadly weapon”.
-The legal definition is broad on purpose so no loopholes can be exploited.
+Under DC law, “armed” means being armed or having readily available any pistol or other firearm (or imitation thereof) or other dangerous or deadly weapons.
+Examples of a “dangerous or deadly weapon” include different types of guns, any knife, or metallic knuckles—but the list is certainly not limited to those examples.
+Anything that is used or intended to be used to cause serious bodily injury or death qualifies as a “dangerous or deadly weapon.”
+The legal definition is broad on purpose to exploit no loopholes.

 For the first offense of armed burglary, the sentence for a basic burglary conviction can be enhanced by up to an additional 30 years in prison.
-If the armed burglary was committed with any pistol or firearm, the additional penalty will be at least 5 years minimum.
+However, if a person committed armed burglary with any pistol or firearm, the additional penalty would be a minimum of five years.

 For a second or subsequent offense of armed burglary, the maximum additional time in prison is still 30 years, but there will be a minimum additional time of 5 years.
-If the armed burglary was committed with any pistol or firearm, the additional penalty for a second or subsequent offense will be at minimum 10 years instead.
+If a person committed the armed burglary with any pistol or firearm, the additional penalty for a second or subsequent offense would be ten years instead.

-Other special penalty enhancements to burglary apply when the crime is committed against senior citizens (persons 65 years old or older) and citizen patrol members.
-Burglary against these classes of persons will multiply the maximum penalties applicable—both fines and prison time—by 1.5 times the base amount.
+Other special penalty enhancements to burglary apply when the crime is committed against senior citizens (65 years old or older) and citizen patrol members.
+Burglaryagainst these classes of persons will multiply the maximum penalties applicable—both fines and prison time—by 1.5 times the base amount.

-In a similar vein, if the burglary is deemed a “bias-related crime”—in other words, a crime committed due to prejudice against a victim’s actual or perceived race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, family responsibility, homelessness, physical disability, matriculation, or political affiliation—the maximum penalty applicable is also multiplied by 1.5 times.
+In a similar vein, a burglary deemed a “bias-related crime”—means a person committed a crime due to prejudice.
+Whether it’s against a victim’s race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, family responsibility, homelessness, physical disability, or political affiliation—the maximum penalty applicable is multiplied by 1.5 times.

 Burglary requires entry into a location with the intent to commit a crime.
-What about when you enter a location, but without the intent to commit a crime?
+What about when you enter an area but without the intent to commit a crime?

 As an example of this situation, let us say that you were denied entry to a nightclub by a bouncer.
-If you sneak into the nightclub through a back door, you did enter a location (without authorization, too), but there was no intent to commit a crime.
-You just wanted to enter the club.
+If you sneak into the lounge through the back door, you did enter a location (without authorization, too), but there was no intent to commit a crime.
+You just wanted to join the club.

-In that case, the offense you would likely be charged within DC is “unlawful entry”.
-Under DC law, the offense of “unlawful entry” replaces the more commonly known offense of “breaking and entering.”
-Per DC Code §22–3302, the definition of unlawful entry (aka breaking and entering) is the entering—or attempting to enter—of any property without lawful authority; or remaining on a property once lawful authority to do so is revoked.
+In that case, the offense you would likely be charged within DC is “unlawful entry.”
+Under DC law, the crime of “unlawful entry” replaces the more commonly known offense of “breaking and entering.”
+Per DC Code §22–3302, the definition of unlawful entry (aka breaking and entering) is the entering—or attempting to enter—of any property without lawful authority; or remaining on a property once legal power to do so is revoked.

-Unlawful entry is treated as a misdemeanor offense in the District of Columbia and conviction carries a maximum penalty of up to 180 days of jail time and/or up-to $1,000 in fines.
+Unlawful entry is treated as a misdemeanoroffense in the District of Columbia.
+A conviction carries a maximum penalty of up to 180 days of jail time and up to $1,000 in fines.